Beihao-Zhou/Love-Bazaar/README.md

 - Allowed users to add items to shopping cart using state of Vue, along with localStorage

 ## What's next for Love Bazaar
 Currently, the platform decides where the donations go after users’ payment.
-However, each non-profit and charity may have their own missions and visions, which means users may prefer one to another because of this.
-One idea is that users can choose their favorite organizations to donate, which can probably encourage them to engage in the community more actively.
-Therefore, a page that introduces the sponsors and partners should be added, and a selection box, which includes all organizations should be included when posting goods
+However, each non-profit and charity may have their own missions and visions, which means users may prefer one to another.
+Hence, one idea is that users can choose their favorite organizations to donate, which can probably encourage them to engage in the community more actively.
+Therefore, a page that introduces the sponsors and partners, as well as the feature of organization selection options, should be added.